IBM System/360 Model 91: IBM and NASA

-IBM had a long history with NASA including the use of IBM components on manned space flights such as the IBM ASC-15 on Saturn 1, the IBM ASC-15B on the Titan Family, IBM GDC on Gemini, IBM LVDC on Saturn 1B/5, IBM System/4 Pi-EP on the MOL, and the IBM System/4 Pi-TC 1 on the Apollo Telescope Mount and Skylab.
+IBM had a long history with NASA including the use of IBM components on crewed space flights such as the IBM ASC-15 on Saturn 1, the IBM ASC-15B on the Titan Family, IBM GDC on Gemini, IBM LVDC on Saturn 1B/5, IBM System/4 Pi-EP on the MOL, and the IBM System/4 Pi-TC 1 on the Apollo Telescope Mount and Skylab.

 The Model 91 was shipped 9 months late to the Goddard Space Flight Center in October 1967 and did not begin regular operations until January 1968 after it passed the federal government operations testing.

 IBM System/360 Model 95

 The Model 95 was a variant of the Model 91 with 1 megabyte of thin-film memory and 4 megabytes of core memory.
 NASA acquired the only two 360/95s ever built.

 The console of the Model 95, for which no Functional Characteristics manuals exist, was identical to that of the 360/91.